jcourtois/ac-chef-tutorial/README.md

 ### Exercise 4: Add more Tests
 Add serverspec tests for the following...
-[make sure your tests fail on an unconverged instance and succeed after the cookbook is applied] You can find documentation on serverspec at http://serverspec.org
+[make sure your tests fail on an unconverged instance and succeed after the cookbook is applied] Explore the documentation for [serverspec](http://serverspec.org)
 1. the bundler gem is installed
 2. the mysqld service is running
 ### Add Another Platform
 Will this work on other operating systems?
 A good chef cookbook should be platform-independent.
-That is why each resource has multiple providers.
-The correct provider is selected for the platform.
-Serverspec tests can also be written so that they are platform independent.
-Test-kitchen allows you to test your cookbook against multiple platforms at once.
+Each resource often has multiple providers to support this goal.
+The correct provider is typically automatically selected for the platform – occasionally we might have to specify it explicitly.

+Serverspec tests can also be written so that they are platform-independent.
+Test-kitchen allows you to validate this.
 ### Exercise 5: Add Another Platform
 Add a second platform to your `.kitchen.yml` file.
 Use `bento/centos-7.1`.
 Run `kitchen test -c` to converge and test CentOS and Ubuntu concurrently.
 ### Troubleshooting